Hamza417/Peristyle/README.md

 Features:

 - Simple architecture, browse wallpapers and use system wallpaper manager to set them as wallpaper.
-- Multiple folders support
+- Multiple folders support.
-- Ability to assign Tags to any wallpaper
+- Ability to assign Tags to any wallpaper.
 - Can scan .nomedia directories, useful if you want to keep your wallpapers away from gallery.
 - Apply blur and color filters dynamically on any wallpaper before applying.
-- Simple yet pretty animations with proper optimizations
+- Simple yet pretty animations with proper optimizations.
-- No ads, no tracking, no analytics, no internet permissions, no unnecessary permissions
+- No ads, no tracking, no analytics, no internet permissions, no unnecessary permissions.
-- Auto wallpaper change support with dedicated folders and tags for each screens
+- Auto wallpaper change support with dedicated folders and tags for each screens.
-- Built-in live wallpaper picker
+- Built-in live wallpaper picker.
-- Dark mode support
+- Dark mode support.
-- Fully Material You design
+- Glassmorphic UI based on realtime blur effects and caustic shadows.
-- Glassmorphic UI based on realtime blur effects and caustic shadows
+- Material You themes and colors.

 ## Stats